OHSU-OCTRI/omop-annotator/RUNNING.md

 # Running the OMOP Annotator

-In addition to running the OMOP Annotator with [Docker Compose](https://docs.docker.com/compose/) as described in [README.md](./README.md), you can also run the jar file attached to each release, or using an IDE.
+In addition to running the OMOP Annotator with [Docker Compose](https://docs.docker.com/compose/) as described in [README.md](./README.md), you can also run the jar file attached to the [GitHub release](https://github.com/OHSU-OCTRI/omop-annotator/releases).

 ## Prerequisites

-The Annotator is a Java application and requires the Java 17 Runtime Environment for running the provided application.
+The Annotator is a Java application and requires the Java 17 Runtime Environment to execute.

 The application requires two data sources - the read-only [OMOP](https://www.ohdsi.org/data-standardization/) database and a writable database to store application users and their annotations.
 Both data sources are configurable, but the writable data source has only been tested with MySQL, and the OMOP data source has been tested with Oracle and PostgreSQL.